UW-Quantum-Defect-Lab/qdl-utils-qdots/docs/qdlmove-sop.md

 # `qdlmove`

 `qdlmove` is a simple application for getting, setting, and stepping different axes of the various positioners used in a microscope setup.
-It has a generic structure capable being augmented to include additional positioners of different types.
+It has a generic structure capable being augmented to include additional positioners of different types (not necessarily just stage control but also automated mirrors, galvos, etc.).

 ## Configuration and start up
 The base version of the `qdlmove` is configured for one two-dimensional positioner (usually the micrometers or "micros") and one three-dimensional positioner (labeled "piezos").